Eleni Hasaki

 Teaching: Her teaching covers a wide array of undergraduate and graduate courses on Greek Art and Archaeology, Health and Medicine, Technology and Labor, and Experimental Archaeology.
 She has been recognized with the University of Arizona's Excellence in Graduate Teaching and Mentoring Award for her outstanding commitment to the graduate programs in her units and in European graduate programs in Archaeology.
 Previously she was second-place winner for the Graduate and Professional Student Council Outstanding Faculty Award and received an Honorable Mention for the Five Star Teaching Award.
 She has recently completed the supervision of a European Commission Marie Sklodowska-Curie Global Post-Doctoral Fellowship project A.G.A.T.H.O.C.L.E.S.
 She has served as Undergraduate Advisor (Classics) and Director of Undergraduate Studies (Anthropology) with a focus on student advising, curricular development, major recruitment, and student recognition through college and campus awards.
 Currently, Hasaki serves as the Graduate Advisor for the MA Emphasis in Classical Archaeology and as an Honors Liaison for the School of Anthropology.
 She is an Honors Professor of First-Year colloquia, faculty supervisor of Spirit of Inquiry Grants, nominator for Pillar of Excellence Awards, Flinn Scholars Mentor, and Fulbright Scholarships Interview panelist.
 Her Health and Medicine course is part of the BA in Medicine, and the Health and Human Values Honors Concentration.
 She is the founding director of Arizona in the Aegean Study Abroad Program and has taught twice at Arizona in Orvieto Program.

-Service: Hasaki has been a National Lecturer for the Archaeological Institute of America and has held leadership positions on its board: Chair of Publication Grants Committee and Chair of the Pomerance Award for Scientific Contributions to Archaeology.
-She has served for several years as the President of the Tucson Chapter of the Archaeological Institute of America and promotes local outreach with several AIA Local Society Outreach Grants.
+Service: Hasaki has been a National Lecturer for the Archaeological Institute of America and has held leadership positions on its board as Chair of Publication Grants Committee and as Chair of the Pomerance Award for Scientific Contributions to Archaeology.
+She has served for several years as the President of the Tucson Chapter of the Archaeological Institute of America where she promotes local outreach with several AIA Local Society Outreach Grants.
 Hasaki is a member of the Managing Committee of the American School of Classical Studies at Athens, where she co-directed their Summer Session Program as the Gertrude Smith Professor.
 Hasaki's research, teaching, and service have received extensive media recognition on UA News (COVID-19; Re-Humanizing Mediterranean Archaeology).
 On campus Hasaki has proudly served as a Faculty Fellow at the Honors Residence Halls and in the Institute of Career Readiness and Student Engagement, developing programs on nutritional best practices, professional development, and scientific exploration of flagship UA laboratories.
 She was a panelist in an international colloquium on ancient and current pandemics (IGlobes, CNRS and ENS in France: Parthenon and the Pandemic).
 She offers continuing education curricula at the Humanities Seminars Program.
 Honoring her Greek heritage, she has served as Vice-President of the Hellenic Cultural Foundation in Tucson.

 Selected Publications